marcoviero/simstack/README.md

 # simstack
-SIMSTACK for Python

 An open-source, Python version of SIMSTACK.

+**As of *1/28/2017* SIMSTACK  got easier to use!** Edit the parameter file (**use example.cfg as a guide**) to set the local paths to your maps, catalogs, and pickles (examples below), as well as to choose the binning and method of stacking  and run from the command line with:
+../run_simstack_cmd_line.py example.cfg

 For those familiar with the IDL version, viero_quick_stack is a similar wrapper to the stack_in_redshift_slices function.
 The python version of the code is intended to be object oriented, with map objects (containing maps, noisemaps, beams, color corrections, etc.) and catalog objects (with RA/DEC lists for different selection criteria) collected into libraries, and SIMSTACK performed with one line of code.

-As of 1/28/2017 SIMSTACK just got easier to use!
-Edit the parameter file to set the paths to your maps and catalogs, as well as to choose the binning and method of stacking (use example.cfg as a guide) and run from the command line with:
-../run_simstack_cmd_line.py example.cfg

 ## Getting Started
 ##### Dependencies